 They also invest in community projects through the Karma Cola Foundation.
 If you don’t like cola, you can still sip Karma’s equally-ethical lemonade or ginger ale.

 You can buy Karma Cola in a range of flavours: cola, lemonade and ginger ale.

 A humble bag of mixed nuts represents a UN worth of countries.
 The cashews might come from Côte d’Ivoire, the macadamias from Malawi, and the Brazil nuts from Bolivia.

-With such a complex supply chain, it’s hardly a surprise that only one UK nut company has managed to gain a Fairtrade certification.
+With such a complex supply chain, it’s hardly a surprise that only one UK nut company has managed to gain a certification for their Fairtrade products.

 Liberation Foods even go beyond Fairtrade requirements.
 They offer shares to their small-scale farmers, who now hold 44% of the company!

 You can buy Liberation Nuts in salted or chilli and lime flavour.
 They also have a crunchy peanut butter which is equally Fairtrade.